Moruisg and Sgùrr nan Ceannaichean

-A fine, easy hike on a circular route following faint paths and taking in the Munro Moruisg and Corbett (and previously a Munro) Sgurr nan Ceannaichean.
+A fine circular route from Craig following faint paths taking in the Munro Moruisg and Corbett (and previously a Munro) Sgùrr nan Ceannaichean.

 Route outline